Geometry of the generalized Bloch sphere for qutrits: Obese-tetrahedron: A deeper look

 It can readily be verified that

-Finally, the above analysis has at play in an interesting manner the relationship among the full octahedral group $O_h$ of order $48$, the subgroup $O$ comprising the proper rotations, and the tetrahedral subgroup $T_d$.
-The center of $O_h$ is $Z_2 = (E,\,i)$ consisting of the identity and inversion, and we have this important connection $O\times Z_2 = O_h = T_d\times Z_2$ The centre (of any group) acts trivially in the adjoint representation, and it is for this reason that the full set of $48$ generalized permutation matrices acts in the adjoint representation `\,as $O$\,' on the linear span of $\lambda_2,\,\lambda_5,\,\lambda_7$ while it acts `\,as $T_d$\,' on the linear span of $\lambda_1,\,\lambda_4,\,\lambda_6$.
+Finally, the above analysis has at play in an interesting manner the relationship among the full octahedral group $O_h$ of order $48$, the $24$-element subgroup $O$ comprising the proper rotations, and the $24$-element tetrahedral subgroup $T_d$.
+The center of $O_h$ is $Z_2 = (E,\,i)$ consisting of the identity and inversion, and we have this important connection $O\times Z_2 = O_h = T_d\times Z_2$ The centre (of any group) acts trivially in the adjoint representation, and it is for this reason that the full set of $48$ generalized permutation matrices constituting $O_h$ acts in the adjoint representation `\,as $O$\,'.